How To Tutorials

-Palm is a fully EVM-compatible Ethereum side chain, which means that any standard EVM-compatible tools and workflows should work seamlessly on the Palm network.
+Palm is a fully EVM-compatible Ethereum sidechain, which means that any Use Supported Tools and workflows should work seamlessly on the Palm network.

-Develop your dapp and test using standard Ethereum tools such as:
+Develop your dApp and test using standard Ethereum tools:

 During development, you can connect to your local testing environment with your standard Ethereum tools just as you would when developing for Ethereum.

-If you’re new to smart contract development, you can follow standard Ethereum tutorials such as:
+If you're new to smart contract development, try these standard Ethereum tutorials:

-When developing for Palm, you may need to get end users set up and connected to the Palm network.
-Because Palm is a relatively new network, it may not be supported out-of-the-box across all wallet providers.
+You may need to get your end users set up and connected as Palm is a relatively new network.
+You can connect Palm through MetaMask, but it may not be supported out-of-the-box across all wallet providers.

 To be able to transact on the Palm network, users may need to:

 Palm provides an app that users can access to complete these onboarding tasks:

 You can link directly to the Palm app to help your users onboard.